Get insights.

 - Improve the quality of response data.

-The main advantage of running a pilot survey is that it helps detect elements of the survey that have a negative impact.
-Detecting negative elements early can be highly beneficial because the main survey can be rectified accordingly.
+The main one is that it helps detect elements of the survey that have a negative impact.
+Catching those early pays off, because you can fix the main survey before it goes out.

-The success of a pilot survey is not a sure indicator that the main survey will be a success.
-The response rate of pilot surveys is not a direct indicator of the response rate of the main survey.
-Since you are conducting the pilot surveys on a smaller audience group, it does not guarantee large-scale survey success.
+A successful pilot is not a sure indicator that the main survey will be a success.
+The pilot's response rate does not directly predict the response rate of the full survey.
+Because you run the pilot on a smaller audience group, it cannot guarantee success at large scale.

-The Pilot survey can make inaccurate predictions at times.
-Keep this in mind before running your main survey.
+A pilot can also make inaccurate predictions at times.
+Keep that in mind before you run your main survey.

-The External pilot survey is carried out with audiences who are not part of your main survey.
-External surveys can be conducted with your friends, relatives, and co-workers.
-You can test the instructions and questions with the external pilot survey.
+The External pilot survey runs with people who are not part of your main survey, such as friends, relatives, and co-workers.
+Use it to test your instructions and questions.

-The Internal pilot survey is a preliminary study that precedes your main study.
-The results of the internal pilot survey are included in your main study, and your respondents are considered the first participants.
-When your internal pilot surveys reveal something really wrong with your survey, it will not be considered for your study.
+The Internal pilot survey is a preliminary study that runs just before your main study.
+Its results feed into your main study, and its respondents count as your first participants.
+If the internal pilot reveals something really wrong with your survey, those results are left out of the study.

-The Participatory pilot survey is carried out on people who know they are a part of the pilot survey.
-Because the respondents understand it is not the main study, you can ask questions about the pilot study.
-You can ask questions like the difficulty of the survey questions or the time to complete them.
+The Participatory pilot survey runs with people who know they are part of the pilot survey.
+Since they understand this is not the main study, you can ask them directly about the pilot itself, such as how difficult the questions were or how long the survey took to complete.

-The Undeclared pilot survey is conducted on people who don’t realize they are part of a pilot study.
-The participants focus on the content rather than the design of the survey.
-The results of the undeclared pilot survey can very well predict the main survey results because they are carried out undeclared.
+The Undeclared pilot survey runs with people who do not realize they are part of a pilot study.
+They focus on the content rather than the design of the survey.
+Because respondents are never told, the results of an undeclared pilot tend to predict the main survey results well.

 - How was the opening of the survey?